gsi-upm/sematch/README.md

 ### Computing Word Similarity

 The core module of Sematch is measuring semantic similarity between concepts that are represented as concept taxonomies.
 Word similarity is computed based on the maximum semantic similarity of WordNet concepts.
-You can use Sematch to compute multilingual word similarity based on WordNet with various of semantic similarity metrics.
+You can use Sematch to compute multi-lingual word similarity based on WordNet with various of semantic similarity metrics.

 ```python
 from sematch.semantic.similarity import WordNetSimilarity